When starting a business, you will need to decide which type of business structure is best for your business.

-When making this decision it’s important to consider your business, your personal circumstances and who will be the key operator of the business.
+Some things you may like to consider include your personal circumstances and who will be the key operator of the business

 - Sole Trader